 "Out of the night, when the full moon is bright..."Zorro is a mysterious black-clad rider who fights injustice in Spanish California.The sleepy pueblo of Reina de Los Angeles could be Paradise.
 The weather is sunny, the señoritas are pretty, the caballeros are handsome, and the land is rich with promise.
 But alas!
 The new governor is a tyrant who oppresses the natives, overtaxes the peasants, and seeks to rob the hidalgos who object to bad government of their lands and wealth to give to himself and his cronies.
 He has the army firmly under his control, and has placed corrupt officers to enforce his will upon the people.But there is one man who the governor cannot stop, one man who rises up to fight for justice, who inspires the people to resist and take control of their own destinies.
 That man is Señor Zorro, The Fox, whose cunning is legend, whose swordsmanship is unsurpassed, whose black-clad, masked form slips in and out of the night like a ghost.
 You may know him by the ragged letter "Z" he carves into the cheeks of wicked men who have lost duels to him, and leaves at the scene of his adventures.
 He discomforts the powerful and corrupt, and helps the poor and oppressed.
 Truly, this Zorro is a hero!But who is this mysterious Zorro behind his mask?
 Well, it is certain that it cannot be Don Diego (de la) Vega, even though Don Diego is certainly the right age and of good family.
 For Don Diego is a useless fop who reads poetry, disdains violence and any form of sweat-inducing activity, and sniffs a perfumed handkerchief when in the presence of his lessers.
 No, it cannot be he.Or can it?Zorro was first created by Johnston McCulley for the novel The Curse of Capristrano serialized in All-Story Weekly Magazine in 1919.
 The Swashbuckling story was complete in itself, closing off much room for sequels.
 Douglas Fairbanks Senior read the novel, loved it, and convinced his studio to buy the rights so he could star in a movie adaptation, The Mark of Zorro (1920).
 It was a huge success, inspiring McCulley to write a sequel, The Further Adventures of Zorro, and a total of sixty Zorro stories altogether, ending with The Mask of Zorro, printed posthumously in 1959.There have been many Zorro movies (notably the 1920 Silent SwashbucklerThe Mark of Zorro starring Douglas Fairbanks and its 1940 20th Century Fox sound re-make with Tyrone Power), at least six television series (three of them animated), a couple live-action ones, some professional Fan Fic novels by other authors reinterpreting the character, one Hispanic Soap Opera ("Zorro: La Espada y la Rosa") based on one of these novels (the one written by Isabel Allende, if you wonder), a few Comic Book adaptations, and even an Anime series (Kaiketsu Zorro).
-The most recent movies were two films in 1998 (The Mask of Zorro) and 2005 (The Legend of Zorro) with Anthony Hopkins as the aging hero, Antonio Banderas as his protege and heir and Catherine Zeta Jones as Hopkins' daughter and Banderas' Action Girlfriend.In addition, Zorro has inspired many other heroes, such as Batman (it's canon within Batman's own continuity!) and Roronoa Zoro of One Piece.
+The most recent movies were two films in 1998 (The Mask of Zorro) and 2005 (The Legend of Zorro) with Anthony Hopkins as the aging hero, Antonio Banderas as his protege and heir and Catherine Zeta Jones as Hopkins' daughter and Banderas' Action Girlfriend.Perhaps the most iconic Proto Superhero of all, Zorro has inspired many other heroes, such as Batman (it's canon within Batman's own continuity!) and Roronoa Zoro of One Piece.

 Acrofatic: Sergeant Garcia is often portrayed as this, being surprisingly agile and an accomplished swordsman despite his build.